bartoszptak/ros-kinetic-nvidia-docker/README.md

 # ros-kinetic-nvidia-docker
-Extends the `osrf/ros:kinetic-desktop-full` image by adding opengl, glvnd and cuda 8.0.
-This makes opengl work from any docker environment when used with [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).
-Thanks to [phromo](https://github.com/phromo/ros-indigo-desktop-full-nvidia) for the baseline.
+Extends the `osrf/ros:kinetic-desktop-full` image by adding opengl, glvnd, cuda 8.0 and kalibr.
+This makes opengl work from any docker environment when used with
+[nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).
+Thanks to
+[phromo](https://github.com/phromo/ros-indigo-desktop-full-nvidia) for the
+baseline.
 Note that this is currently supported for Linux systems only.